Dan Hillier | 29 Sep 2020 | 2 min read

 2020 has been a year of uncertainty, adaptation and hardship for many businesses, especially SMEs.
-So the most recent changes to State procurement policy in NSW should bring a welcome increase in opportunities for small to medium sized businesses, especially in regional areas.
+The most recent changes to State procurement policy in NSW should bring a welcome increase in opportunities for small to medium-sized businesses, especially in regional areas.

 Deputy Premier and Minister for Regional NSW John Barilaro explained the thinking behind these updates.